kotajacob/gemgen/README.md

 expressions (to change the file extension for example).
 Checkout `man gemgen` for details.

-If you have suggestions of issues drop a message in the [mailing list](https://lists.sr.ht/~kota/gemgen) or checkout [CONTRIBUTING.md](https://git.sr.ht/~kota/gemgen/tree/master/CONTRIBUTING.md) for an overview of the project and libraries.
+If you have suggestions, questions, or issues drop a message in the [mailing list](https://lists.sr.ht/~kota/gemgen) or checkout [CONTRIBUTING.md](https://git.sr.ht/~kota/gemgen/tree/master/CONTRIBUTING.md) for an overview of the project and libraries.